Unforgettable Kinabatangan River Cruise: Everything You Need to Know

 A Kinabatangan River Cruise doesn’t have to break the bank.
 While luxury lodges and private cruises can be pricey, there are plenty of smart ways to experience the river on a modest budget without compromising on the experience.

 Start by booking your trip directly with local tour operators or homestays in Sukau or Bilit, two of the main villages along the river.
 These communities often offer simple lodging and group river cruises, which drastically reduce per-person costs.
-Choosing a shared boat tour instead of a private charter is another great way to save while still getting a high-quality wildlife experience.

 Transportation from Sandakan can also be arranged affordably—some lodges even include it in the package.
 Be flexible with your travel dates and travel in a group if possible, as many tour companies offer discounted rates for multiple guests.